 Depending on your political persuasion, the economic crises of the 1970s called for either more state intervention or less.
-This entailed adoption of the interventionist economic principles of John Maynard Keynes or an abandonment of them and a move towards the 'free market principles of neo-classical economics', that is, the neoliberal economic ideas advocated by, among others, Friedrich von Hayek (ibid.: 20).
+Some called for the adoption of the interventionist economic principles of John Maynard Keynes, whilst others championed the abandonment of them and called for a move towards the 'free market principles of neo-classical economics', that is, the neoliberal economic ideas advocated by, among others, Friedrich von Hayek (ibid.: 20).
 Crouch argues that:

-Keynesianism's crisis led to its collapse rather than to adjustments being made to it, not because there was something fundamentally wrong with its ideas, but because the classes in whose interests it primarily operated, the manual workers of western industrial society, were in historical decline and losing their social power.
+Keynesianism's crisis led to its collapse..., not because there was something fundamentally wrong with its ideas, but because the classes in whose interests it primarily operated, the manual workers of western industrial society, were in historical decline and losing their social power.
 In contrast, the forces that gain most from neoliberalism - global corporations, particularly in the financial sector - maintain their importance more or less unchallenged.